 The Town Code, Sec.
-14-28, grants authority to the Recreation and Parks Dept. to "adopt rules and regulations governing the use of tennis courts, basketball courts, ball fields, parking lots, etc." However, it is recommended that any park-and-ride reservation be made by ordinance, not supplementary rules and regulations, for two reasons: (1) to remove any issue about enforceability, and (2) some of the suggestions would effect major changes in the use of these facilities.
+14-28, grants authority to the Recreation and Parks Dept. to "adopt rules and regulations governing the use of tennis courts, basketball courts, ball fields, parking lots, etc." However, it is recommended that any park-and-ride reservation be made by ordinance, not supplementary rules and regulations, for two reasons: (1) to remove any issue about enforceability, and (2) parking space reservations could effect major changes in the use of these facilities.